mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### FileAdapter([IFileObject](/reference/datagate/datagate-client/i-file-object.html), [String](https://docs.microsoft.com/en-us/dotnet/api/system.string))

-Initializes a new instance of the FileAdapter class.
+Initializes a new instance of the FileAdapter class with a FileObject and a member name.

 ```cs
 FileAdapter(IFileObject, String)